Endangered is a new exhibition reflecting on the precarious nature of classic trades and environments in a rapidly developing world.

 An academic and light artist, Dr Ruth McDermott has worked closely with Ben Baxter for the last 15 years, as well as completing her own projects in light art and design.

-Her pieces are made from synthetic polymer textile and projected images, resulting in a dramatic body of work which honours the beautiful yet fragile Icelandic landscape.
-Inspired by the Myrdalsjokull glacier, which combines white ice and black volcano dust, Ruth wants to comment on the changing climate which is threatening the very existence of these landscapes.
+Her pieces are made from synthetic polymer textile and projected images, resulting in a dramatic body of work that honours the beautiful yet fragile Icelandic landscape.
+Inspired by the Myrdalsjokull glacier, which combines white ice and black volcano dust, Ruth comments on the changing climate that is threatening the very existence of these landscapes.

 Eggpicnic